(Originally posted Dec 9, 2014 — Media refreshed and a few links updated)

 First, we know that Khalid Sheik Mohammed was interrogated not at Guantanamo Bay but at CIA detention centers in eastern Europe.
 We also know that KSM was subjected to so-called “enhanced interrogation techniques” which is pretty much political speak for waterboarding.

 Also, as Stephen Hayes notes on Twitter, the question isn’t whether or not KSM gave up the intelligence during a waterboarding session but whether or not the waterboarding we all know KSM went through made him compliant with his interrogators, something that lead to him giving up the intelligence at a later date.

 Say Anything Blog goes on to point out that Congressman King still stands by the position that this beginning info came from those waterboarding moments.
-However, even if we accept the liberal spin, Say Anything goes on to point out the following:
+(See my combined RUMBLE video below)

 But really, this is all a moot point.
 Even it we stipulate that waterboarding, or “enhanced interrogation techniques,” had nothing at all do to with KSM giving up key details which lead to bin Laden’s capture the intelligence was still gathered at facilities (Guantanamo Bay and the CIA prisons in Europe) Obama wanted shut down.